 Intense exercises have been proven to stimulate your Central Nervous System more than easier ones, and performing a few sets of Jacobs Ladder sprints will prime your body to attack a difficult workout like you could never have imagined!

 Concluding Thoughts on the Jacob’s Ladder Exercise

 Along with all of the information listed above, the Jacob’s Ladder is superior to more traditional conditioning methods because it is a movement we are usually unfamiliar with.

-Due to this, your body will burn far more calories because unique muscles are being worked.
+Your body will burn far more calories because unique muscles are being worked, due to this.

 Sure, you have used all of these muscles before.

 However, this will be in a very different way!

 By training in a way in which you are not normally “good,” you will benefit more and see greater results!
 I.e. “muscle confusion.”

 Muscle confusion became a unique concept 5 or so years ago, but, it is simply just training in a way that you normally don’t.
 For this reason alone, give the Jacob’s Ladder a try!

 The Jacobs Ladder is an excellent way to enhance your aerobic endurance and anaerobic fitness; being able to challenge your body in new and unique ways!